 "My horse Wicked's has used EQU Streamz magnetic bands for over a year now.
-Her legs are tight, she’s fluid in her movement and her recovery time is less...
+Her legs are tight, she’s fluid in her movement and her recovery time is wonderful...
 I highly recommend the bands for any horse!”

 “StreamZ is one of those amazing technologies I use on myself, and my horses to keep us all at the top of our game!
 I am always looking for natural alternatives to help my horses compete at their optimum levels and StreamZ help us achieve just that!”

-"I was first introduced to Streamz as I was recommended to try their human product to help me recover after a heavy fall.
+"I was first introduced to Streamz as I was recommended to try their human product to help me after a heavy fall.
 Wow!
 I then moved onto the horse bands and have never looked back since!"

 What is barrel racing?